Problem Hands From Takeout Doubles|

 Since overcalls on the 2 level or higher no longer have the wide range of 1-level overcalls, you can overcall on the 2 level rather than double when playing MOST Doubles when you have a hand with a good 5+ card suit.

-However, with a stronger hand (18+ HCPs), off-shape doubles can still be made.
+However, with a stronger hand (17+ HCP), off-shape doubles can still be made.
 See Lebensohl Responses to Double of Weak-2 in which responder with a bad hand must bid 2N as a relay to 3 if unable to bid his suit on the 2 level.

 This idea is similar to what we use on the 1-level MOST Doubles.

 Unfortunately, neither Wolff (quoted earlier in this document) nor the Lebensohl pages we read online provide actual point ranges.
-The hand Wolff shows for bidding 2N has only 4 HCPs and he says that making a direct suit response instead should be "at least [emphasis mine] a King better," or 7 HCP.
-BridgeBum.com says 0-8 points for bidding 2N with a bad hand.
+The hand Wolff shows for bidding 2N has only 4 HCP and he says that making a direct suit response instead should be "at least [emphasis mine] a King better," or 7 HCP.
+BridgeBum.com says you can bid 2N with 0-8 points.

 After an opening 1 --